SPEAKERS & PROGRAM

 Dr Price is currently chair of the African Research Universities Alliance, and was previously chair and now vice-chair of the Worldwide Universities Network.

 Former managing director: National Health Insurance Fund Croatia

-Being a key specialist and decision-maker during the healthcare reform and harmonization of the health care system of the Republic of Croatia according to EU standards, Dr. Strizrep was responsible for implementation of reforms in all major structures of the Health Care System, including health care financing reform and implementation of DRG system; health services pricing policy; the national strategy for the development of human resources in Health Care, organization and restruructuring of Primary Health Care and hospitals; development and implementation of a comprehensive IT system including full implementation of e-Prescription; implementation of transparency and anti corruptive decision making procedures; external reference pricing of medicines (international price comparisons); internal reference pricing of medicines (ATC levels 3 and on); tender based procurement of medicines and vaccines; claw back, rebate and cross product agreements for expensive drugs; mandatory ethical promotion agreements for pharma companies; and others.
+Being a key specialist and decision-maker during the reform and harmonisation of Croatia's healthcare system according to EU standards, Dr Strizrep was responsible for the implementation of reforms in all major structures of the system, including financing reform and implementation of the DRG system; health services pricing policy; the national strategy for the development of human resources in healthcare, organisation and restruructuring of primary health care and hospitals; development and implementation of a comprehensive IT system, including full implementation of e-prescription; implementation of transparency and anti-corruption decision-making procedures; external reference pricing of medicines (international price comparisons); internal reference pricing of medicines (ATC levels 3 and on); tender-based procurement of medicines and vaccines; claw-back, rebate and cross-product agreements for expensive drugs; and mandatory ethical promotion agreements for pharmaceutical companies.

 Mr Abdullah Verachia (SA)